 If you follow me on Instagram of Facebook you will know that I recently painted my antique dresser.
 I have had many questions in regards to the technique I used as well as what kind of paint, so I am going to answer all of your questions here and give you my step by step process of how I achieved this look on my dresser.
 If you have any other questions, feel free to leave them in the comments below.
-I will also add some affiliate links for where you can find products that I used as well as some of my decor pieces in this space.

 Here is a photo of the “before” of this gorgeous dresser.
 I managed to snag this off of Craigslist for $60.